v-xuto/automation-scripts/README.md

 ## Overview
-First, the script is used for automatic check [Awesome Azure Developer CLI](https://azure.github.io/awesome-azd/?tags=msft) changes of templates, and output the new and deleted templates to a json file in the data folder.
+First, the script is used for automatic check [Awesome Azure Developer CLI](https://azure.github.io/awesome-azd/?tags=msft) changes of templates, and output the new and deleted templates to the `Awesome-CLI-Result.json` file in the data folder.
-Second, the script is used to automate the comparison of templates in [Awesome Azure Developer CLI](https://azure.github.io/awesome-azd/?tags=msft) and [Browse code samples | Microsoft Learn](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&languages=azdeveloper), and output the templates that need to be updated in [Browse code samples | Microsoft Learn](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&languages=azdeveloper) to the txt file in the data folder.
+Second, the script is used to automate the comparison of templates in [Awesome Azure Developer CLI](https://azure.github.io/awesome-azd/?tags=msft) and [Browse code samples | Microsoft Learn](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&languages=azdeveloper), and output the templates that are not published to [Browse code samples | Microsoft Learn](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&languages=azdeveloper) to the `Learn-Website-Result.txt` file in the data folder.

 ## Key directory structure